What Is a Pescatarian Diet and Is It Healthy?

 Basically, the smaller a fish is, the less mercury it stores in its tissues.
 "That's because mercury in fish builds up as you move up the food chain, meaning bigger fish (like swordfish or tuna) tend to have more than smaller fish (sardines, anchovies, herring, and salmon)," he says.

-The best types of fish to eat regularly include naturally fatty fish, like salmon, sardines, mackerel, anchovies, and herring.
-Wild-caught fish are definitely preferable over farm-raised fish, as they are lower in toxins and chemicals that are often used in many fish-farming facilities, he explains.
+The best types of fish to eat on a pescatarian diet include naturally fatty fish, like salmon, sardines, mackerel, anchovies, and herring.
+Wild-caught fish are definitely preferable to farm-raised fish, as they are lower in toxins and chemicals that are often used in many fish-farming facilities, he explains.

 And just as grass-fed animal products are higher in nutrients, the same goes for wild fish.
-"Farmed fish are generally lower in EPA and DHA when compared to freshwater fish and contribute to heavy metal toxicity, so avoid inferior seafood products like commonly sold farmed salmon," he says.
+"Farmed fish are generally lower in EPA and DHA when compared to freshwater fish and contribute to heavy metal toxicity, so avoid seafood products like farmed salmon," he says.

-If you're ready to give pescatarianism a whirl, plan to eat fish at least two or three times a week-specifically, try eating three 6-ounce servings of fatty fish in order to get enough of the anti-inflammatory omega-3 fats that you need, he says.
+If you're ready to give pescatarianism a whirl, plan to eat fish at least two or three times a week.
 (Here are healthy fish and seafood recipes to get you started.)